 – Joe Abercrombie

 “We know things are bad — worse than bad.
 They’re crazy.
 It’s like everything everywhere is going crazy, so we don’t go out anymore.
-We sit in the house, and slowly the world we are living in is getting smaller, and all we say is: ‘Please, at least leave us alone in our living rooms.
+We sit in the house, and slowly the world we are living in is getting smaller.
+All we say is: ‘Please, at least leave us alone in our living rooms.
 Let me have my toaster and my TV and my steel-belted radials and I won’t say anything.
 Just leave us alone.’

-Well, I’m not gonna leave you alone.
-I want you to get MAD!“
+Well, I’m not going to leave you alone.
+I want you to get MAD! “

 “Tyrannical toward himself, he must be tyrannical toward others.
 All the gentle and enervating sentiments of kinship, love, friendship, gratitude, and even honor, must be suppressed in him and give place to the cold and single-minded passion for revolution….
 Striving cold-bloodedly and indefatigably toward this end, he must be prepared to destroy himself and to destroy with his own hands everything that stands in the path of the revolution.”